ksiehl/aTGCsAnalysis/README.md

 # Add weight samples after putting in right luminosity
 vi CMSLumi.cpp
 cd ..
-root -l addWeightSamples.cpp+ # again, here, you will have to modify the input directory to match the output destination of the get_jobs.sh script
+root -l addWeightSamplesWithPU.cpp+ # again, here, you will have to modify the input directory to match the output destination of the get_jobs.sh script

 # If this step is in some script, I can't find it, and it wasn't in the orignial instructions
 hadd WW-aTGC_mu.root WW-aTGC_MWW-*_mu.root